 Getting Here: Varkala is well connected to the Trivandrum International Airport and the Varkala Railway Station.
 You can hire a cab and reach the place from the airport in an hour and 15 minutes.

-Things To Do: Parasailing, wind surfing, sunbathing, Ayurvedic treatments, yoga etc.
+Things To Do in Varkala: Parasailing, wind surfing, sunbathing, Ayurvedic treatments, yoga etc.

 Kannur, also known as the land of Looms and Lores is definitely one of the top places to see in Kerala in August.
 While its pristine beaches and famous folk arts held in temples are a major reason why you should visit here, Paithalmala is the place you should spend your holiday at.
 This enchanting hill station is situated 65 kms away from the town and 4,500 ft. above the sea level near the Kerala and Karnataka border, and blooms with rich flora & fauna.
 Trek through the hills to get to the top and enjoy the scenic views of nature.